SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 This process manager will give us the possibility to start one or more process at a time in a Docker container.
 That's just what we need.

-So to add it to your images, you will find `TODO: Install S6` placeholders in the Docker images of [HAProxy](ha/Dockerfile) and the [web application](webapp/Dockerfile)
+So to add it to your images, you will find `TODO: [S6] Install` placeholders in the Docker images of [HAProxy](ha/Dockerfile) and the [web application](webapp/Dockerfile)

 Replace the `TODO` with the following Docker instruction: